emmamayne23/react__dashboard__v2/README.md

 # Modernize Dashboard

-A comprehensive dashboard application featuring multiple pages, data visualization, and a modern user interface.
+A comprehensive dashboard application featuring multiple pages, data visualization, and a modern user interface built with react.

 ## Overview